postmanlabs/newman/README.md

 If your collection file is available as an URL (such as from our [Cloud API service](https://api.getpostman.com/)), Newman can fetch your file and run it as well.

 ```terminal
 $ newman run https://www.getpostman.com/collections/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65-JsLv;
 ```

-For the whole list of options refer to the [Commandline Options](#commandline-options) section below.
+For the complete list of options, refer the [Commandline Options](#commandline-options) section below.

 [![terminal-demo](https://asciinema.org/a/9sb9wrmy5v47j7msb7a7f3osv.png)](https://asciinema.org/a/9sb9wrmy5v47j7msb7a7f3osv?autoplay=1)